AbiVavilala/Deploy-Serverless-Webapp-as-Lambda-function/README.md

 select method type as Any, lambda function as integration type and enable lambda proxy integration and select serverlessapp lambda function.
 ![](https://github.com/AbiVavilala/Serverless-webapp/blob/main/diagrams/restapi4.PNG)

+##  Package our lambda function

+Opne your lambda function by clicking on serverlessapp